 TCPA affects both telemarketers and consumers who reside within the United States, both the consumer and the telemarketer must abide by the rules or will face legal actions for violating the TCPA rules.
 The most affected are the companies that use automatic phone dialing or pre-recorded voice to their customers.

 What Happens To Those Who Don’t Comply?

-Failure to follow the TCPA can cause of fine of up to $16000 for a single violation.
+Failure to follow the TCPA can cause of fine of up to $16,000 for a single violation.
 The fine is subject to increase over time, so you should always visit the federal communication commission to see the latest fine charges.
-If you also violate the rules many times you can face higher charges and sometimes you may face lawsuits, you might also pay for damages.
-TCPA applies to sending pre-recorded voice messages to; cell phones, fax machines and residential telephones.
+If you also violate the rules many times you can face higher charges and sometimes you may face lawsuits, you might also be Court ordered to pay for damages.
+TCPA applies to send pre-recorded voice messages to; cell phones, fax machines, and residential telephones.

 When Does A Company Violate The TCPA Rules?

 Sending Automated Calls

 Telemarketers are prohibited from sending automated calls to consumers without their consent.
 These are sometimes called robot-calls.
 This is a system whereby a computer program goes through a list of phone contacts and then auto dials those numbers with little or no human intervention.